 The supposed retribution the Wortleys suffered, of poaching and destruction of the walls of the deer park, in fact were instances of widespread serious hooliganism with no particular target, by the same band of perpetrators – as Hey documented [Historic Hallamshire pp148 & 149].
 “Vicar Lord (Richard Lord, the Ecclesfield incumbent) went on to say that ‘Gilbert Dycconson, William Bromehead and Raphe Bromehead are persons suspected for many disorders and misdemeanours’ within the parish of Ecclesfield”.
 Lord was backed in evidence by ordinary locals: a husbandman and a yeoman; and Lord himself “had obtained a warrant from the Quarter Sessions ordering the good behaviour” of these and a few other named locals.
 Other local deer parks, such as that at Tankersley, were broken into and poached.
 So the Wortley squire was neither the specific target of attack nor the only one instigating legal action against the perpetrators.
 There was good reason and local support for taking the miscreants to court.

 As for the supposed forced depopulation: the only source for this is the non-conformist minister Oliver Heywood, who claimed this occurred when the deer park on Wharncliffe Chase was extended circa 1530.
 Hey himself contradicted the eviction tale [Historic Hallamshire p146], citing Joseph Hunter [Hallamshire pp 300 & 301] that there was a local ‘tradition’ of a great pestilence to alternatively account for the depopulation of the area that became the Chase.
 This is highly plausible given severe plague outbreaks, sometimes denuding population pockets to the point that a community became no longer viable.
 The evidence, though, supports neither contention.
 There never were enough people for there to be any depopulation phenomenon; at least not in the historical period.
 Archaeology reveals only prehistoric settlement of any note, and not traces of a former town as Heywood claimed could be viewed.
 The most likely basis of such folk-memory, as so often is the case, is of events far older than supposed.
 There was ancient British occupation of the plateau, when full farming was feasible owing to average temperatures then several degrees Centigrade higher than during the later historical period, when most crops would have become too difficult to grow through the height and exposure of the Wharncliffe plateau.
-That there was a village on the plateau was thought to be indicated by the place-name Whitley Church — likely as for wantley/wantcliff, from Welsh (g)wyn-ty, ‘holy house’; the stem then suggesting what would thereby be a secondary root of Welsh wan, ‘church’ (the earlier form of llan), and taking a standard -leah suffix (as -ly, -ley or –leigh, meaning ‘wood’ or ‘clearing in a wood’) – but instead of referring to some actual church structure, it’s a manifestation of the ancient (pre-Christian) religious connotations of the gritstone edge.
-[The (g)wyn-ty compound is an actual one in place-names recorded elsewhere, and the whole (g)wyn-ty-leah construction became a surname in the locality: Whyntelegh occurs in the 1379 subsidy rolls (poll tax returns) for Bradfield parish.]
-Rather than this being an alternative naming of the whole line of the Crags, though, it would seem to denote the remains of ancient-British houses.
+That there was a village on the plateau was thought to be indicated by the place-name Whitley Church — likely from Gaelic uilt, ‘rivulet, stream’ There are several streams emanating from springs near the edge of the section of the Crags named Upper Rock.
+The suffix presumably is the standard -leah suffix (as -ly, -ley or –leigh, meaning ‘wood’ or ‘clearing in a wood’).
+But instead of referring to some actual church structure, it’s a manifestation of the ancient (pre-Christian) religious connotations of the gritstone edge.
+Rather than this being an alternative naming of the whole line of the Crags, though, it would seem to denote the remains of prehistoric houses right by the aforementioned springs and rivulets.
 Such we know to exist after archaeological excavation in 1949 by Leslie Butcher (Yorkshire Archaeological Society, 1950), of a site right on the gritstone edge he gave as Whitley Church.
 The stones and turf banks outlining some of these houses, together with earthwork boundaries of small-sized field systems can be seen from and right by the crag-top path, over the former deer park wall, just along from the Dragon’s Den towards Deepcar.
 This would be what Heywood supposed was a late-medieval ‘town’ — there are no traces anywhere else on the plateau of substantial settlement, as would be in evidence if it had been so relatively recent.

 Every facet of the Wortley/Blount theory unravels.